n00mkrad/text2image-gui/README.md

 ### Additional Inputs

+* **Textual Inversion Embeddings:** Select a prompt embedding and add it to your prompt (Path can be set in Settings).
+* **LoRA Files:** (Hidden if not files are in the folder) Select LoRA models and set the weight.
-* **Load Image(s):** Load an initialization image that will be used together with your text prompt ("img2img")
+* **Base Image:** Load an initialization image that will be used together with your text prompt ("img2img"), or for inpainting
   * Loading multiple images means that each image will be processed separately.

-* **Load Concept:** Load a Textual Inversion concept to apply a style or use a specific character

 ### Stable Diffusion Settings

 * **Steps:** More steps can increase detail, but only to a certain extent.
-Depending on the sampler, 20-60 is a good range.
+Depending on the sampler, 15-50 is a good range.
   * Has a linear performance impact: Doubling the step count means each image takes twice as long to generate.
 * **Prompt Guidance (CFG Scale):** Lower values are closer to the raw output of the AI, higher values try to respect your prompt more accurately.
   * Use low values if you are happy with the AI's representation of your prompt.
 Use higher values if not - but going too high will degrade quality.